brandonswansfeger/Project-1/README.md

 Data from Covid Act Now API is licensed under <a href="https://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International</a>.

+All commercial entities wishing to access the API should contact api@covidactnow.org to acquire a commercial license.

+commercial users are defined as any individual or entity engaged in commercial activities, such as selling goods or services.
+Non-commercial users can freely download, use, share, modify, or build upon the source code.

 <p align="right">(<a href="#top">back to top</a>)</p>